riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

  **Privacy**: Because TravelGo has access to users' names, locations, and personal conversations in the chatroom, it is important to ensure that our users' personal data is secret and protected.
 \
 \
-**Adaptability**: It is important that our system is extensible, because we want to add new features as the app becomes more successful.
+**Adaptability**: It is important that our system is extensible, because we want to add new features as the platform becomes more successful.
 We also want our system to be modifiable, so that the implemented functionality can be changed if needed and we can remove less successful features.
 \
 \
-**Portability**: We want our app to be available for both android and ios.
+**Portability**: We want our platform to be available for all systems.
 If we make the app portable, we can save a lot of costs and effort.
 \
 \
 **Sustainability**: We need to ensure that our product does not become irrelevant in the future, both in technical and economical terms.
-It is also important to make sure that the app grows from the start.
+It is also important to make sure that the platform grows from the start.
+\
+\
+The quality attributes that we primarily want to focus on are **availability**, **performance** and **scalability**.

 ### Trade-offs
-**Time to market vs usability**: TravelGo needs to be up and running before summer.
-This might mean that there are some functionalities that are not implemented before this deadline, which can have a serious impact on the usability of the app.
+For the main quality attributes, there are some trade-offs that we should keep in mind while designing the system:

+**Availability vs privacy**: We always want our system to be available for every user.
+However, this might have impact on the privacy of users.
+For example, TravelGo utilizes the location of its users.
+Some users may not want to share their location, which means that certain functionalities of TravelGo would not work for them.
 \
 \
-**Usability vs privacy**: We want our users' data to be private.
-However, this might have some impact on the usability of the app.
-For example, TravelGo uses the location of its users.
-Some users might not want to share their location.
-Because of this, some main features (for example the map) will not work for those users.
+**Performance vs time to market**: If we want to release TravelGo as soon as possible, it may be difficult to optimize the performance of the platform before the deadline.
 \
 \
-**Time to market vs serviceability**: If we want to release TravelGo as soon as possible, some features may not be entirely implemented before the release.
-This can have an impact on the serviceability of the app.
-Since some features need to be perfected or even added after the release of the app, maintenance and updates will be required.
+**Scalability vs defensibility**: TravelGo should be designed for growth of user-base.
+However, a large user-base all around the world could have an impact on defensibility.
+For example, if we have a lot of posts in the chatroom, it is more difficult to monitor for malicious intent.
 \
 \
 **Scalability vs performance**: We want TravelGo to have as many users as possible.
 However, with more users, the performance of the app might go down, especially if the users are from all around the world.

 ## Proof of Concept